 Did you ever ask yourself what keeps offices from investing in more greenery?
 Many office dwellers are brown thumbs by design, so green living things usually don’t have a bright future ahead around them.

 That’s why we handpicked the absolute best office plants for the rough conditions in an office to help change that.
-Some of these beauties can go for months without a drop of water.
+Some of these beauties are almost indestructible and can go for months without a drop of water.
 Pick out your favorite!

 1. Nerve Plant (Fittonia albivenis)

 The nerve plant is one of the best office plants for low light conditions.
 In case you want one for the home, remember that it is also an amazing shade plant that can spruce up a darker room or bedroom corner.